 Study in Switzerland: Language & Culture in Switzerland

-Switzerland is a country with cultural diversity thanks to its geographical location between countries like Germany, France, Italy, Austria and Liechtenstein.
+Switzerland has a lot of cultural diversity thanks to its geographical location between Germany, France, Italy, Austria, and Liechtenstein.
 This diversity has contributed to shaping a unique culture!
-Switzerland has an extensive tradition in music, craftsmanship and museums.
+Switzerland has an extensive tradition of music, craftsmanship, and museums.

 Find a program